sofibee/SoloFolio/README.md

 SoloFolio piggy-backs on the built-in WordPress gallery manager.
 The [gallery] shortcode will accept the following variables:

-type: cycle-react slideshow, super, react, side-scroll, vert-scroll (default: cycle-react)
+type: cycle-react, slideshow, react, side-scroll, vert-scroll (default: cycle-react)

 SLIDESHOW